Home

 During your sleep study, you will also have other equipments which collects signals related to breathing, and records the airflow through the nose and mouth, your oxygen and carbon dioxide levels, and how big is your effort to breathe.

-Obviously, all these information about your sleep will be recorded through electrodes and wires placed:
+All the information about your sleep will be recorded through electrodes and wires placed:

 • on your scalp, to track the brain waves